hongyuanjia/rdyncall/python/pydc/README.txt

 Jan 23, 2021: update to dyncall 1.2 (only version bump) Feb  2, 2021: added callback support (comes with some bigger refactoring);
-              allow CPython's Py{CObject,Capsule} to be used as 'p'ointers
+              allow CPython's Py{CObject,Capsule} to be used as 'p'ointers Aug  3, 2022: added p2Z() helper function (e.g. helpful when working with string 'p'ointers that eventually need to be free()'d, as no implicit 'Z' conversion is taking place)

 BUILD/INSTALLATION